Improved Bounds for Private and Robust Alignment: Detailed Related Work

 \textbf{Differentially private bandits and RL.} The theoretical foundations of private alignment are closely connected to a broader literature on reinforcement learning and bandits under differential privacy constraints.
 Early work primarily focuses on multi-armed bandits (MABs), establishing near-optimal regret bounds under local or central differential privacy \cite{mishra2015nearly,sajed2019optimal,azize2022privacy, ren2020multi,wu2023private,chowdhury2022distributed}.
 These results were subsequently extended to contextual bandits \cite{shariff2018differentially,he2022reduction,chowdhury2022shuffle,zhou2023differentially,chen2025near}, where perturbing rewards, gradients, or sufficient statistics typically enforce privacy.
 Beyond bandits, a growing body of work studies differentially private reinforcement learning in episodic MDPs \cite{vietri2020private,luyo2021differentially,chowdhury2022differentially,qiao2023near}.
 Among these, only a small number of papers explicitly address \emph{policy optimization} under privacy constraints.
-In particular, \cite{chowdhury2022differentially} and \cite{zhou2022differentially} analyze private policy optimization in exploratory settings, characterizing the cost of privacy in regret by privatizing optimistic variants of PPO or natural policy gradient under tabular and linear function approximation, respectively.
-More recently, ~\cite{he2025samplecomplexitydifferentiallyprivate} establishes the first comprehensive set of sample complexity bounds for differentially private policy optimization.
-A consistent finding across all algorithms in this paper is that privacy costs often manifest as lower-order additive terms in the overall sample complexity.
+In particular, \citet{chowdhury2022differentially} and \citet{zhou2022differentially} analyze private policy optimization in exploratory settings, characterizing the cost of privacy in regret by privatizing optimistic variants of PPO or natural policy gradient under tabular and linear function approximation, respectively.
+More recently, ~\citet{he2025samplecomplexitydifferentiallyprivate} establishes the first comprehensive set of sample complexity bounds for differentially private policy optimization.